Adrastus: Family

-Homer's Illiad mentions Adrastus, but without giving any ancestry.
+Homer's Iliad mentions Adrastus, but without giving any ancestry.
 The Hesiodic Catalogue of Women (without mentioning Adrastus) has Talaus as the son of Bias and Pero, and from the lyric poets Bacchylides and Pindar we first hear that Adrastus was the son of Talaus, who according to Apollonius of Rhodes was an Argonaut.
-No early sources say who Adrastus' mother was, however, late sources give three different names: Lysimache, the daughter of Abas, Lysianassa, the daughter of Polybus, or Eurynome.
+No early sources say who Adrastus' mother was; however, late sources give three different names: Lysimache, the daughter of Abas, Lysianassa, the daughter of Polybus, or Eurynome.
 The Iliad mentions a daughter of Adrastus, Aegiale, and the logographer Hellanicus of Lesbos mentions a son, Aegialeus.

 The mythographer Apollodorus gives the following genealogy.
 Adrastus' father was Talus, who was the son of Bias and Pero.
 His mother was Lysimache, the daughter of Abas, son of Melampus.
 He had four younger brothers, Parthenopaeus, Pronax, Mecisteus, and Aristomachus, and a sister Eriphyle.
 Adrastus married Amphithea, the daughter of his brother Pronax, by whom he had three daughters, Argia, Deipyle, and Aegiale, and two sons, Aegialeus and Cyanippus.

 Adrastus' daughters had several notable husbands and sons.
 Argia married Polynices, the son of the Thebean king Oedipus, and Deipyle married Tydeus, the son of the Calydonian king Oeneus.
 According to Hyginus, Diomedes, who fought in the Trojan War, was the son of Deipyle and Tydeus, and Thersander (one of the Epigoni) was the son of Argia and Polynices.
 In the Iliad, another of Adrastus' daughters, Aegiale, is the wife of Diomedes.
 Hyginus, also says that Hippodamia, the wife of King Pirithous of the Lapiths, was the daughter of an Adrastus, possibly referring to this Adrastus.